tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Last Resort

+_Recharge 16+:_ When an enemy engages you in an unexpected way (attacking from ambush, teleporting, a special ability that allows flight or bypasses defenders), you may roll an easy save.
+If the save succeeds, you can cast a closequarters spell that targets you or the attacker as an interrupt action.
+If the save fails, the wand’s power is expended with no effect.

+**Quirk:** Jumpy.
+Very, very jumpy.
+And itchy.

+---

 #### Lightning Tine

 _Recharge 6+:_ When you take damage from an enemy attack that has a damage type, one nearby enemy takes damage of that type equal to 1d4 times your level.
 If the original attack did lightning damage, increase the damage from this power to 2d6 times your level and this power automatically recharges at the end of the battle.